-Workplace bullying, harassment, and discrimination are problems that will be witnessed or experienced by a majority of the workforce at some point in time.
+Workplace bullying, sexual harassment, and discrimination are problems that will be witnessed or experienced by a majority of the workforce at some point in time.
 Most of those experiences remain unreported, creating an invisible threat for businesses that destabilizes culture and impacts productivity, talent, and ultimately your bottom line.

 All workplaces should have a policy on bullying explaining how it should be handled.
 But even if there is no policy, your employer has a legal duty of care to protect you while you’re at work, including dealing with issues relating to bullying and harassment.

 It should be noted that not all workplace bullying is physical in nature, which can make it difficult to prove you’re being harassed or threatened at work.
 The National Bullying Helpline in the UK suggests asking yourself the following questions to help you determine whether you are being bullied at work:

 - Do I feel intimidated or threatened at work?

 - Am I regularly humiliated or ridiculed in front of my colleagues?

 - Are my efforts consistently undervalued or disregarded?

 - Do I feel sick or nauseous when working with a particular colleague or manager?

 Given the current growth in remote working, digital bullying and discrimination are also becoming a challenge.
 As many office workers shift from face-to-face interactions to a predominantly online existence, the potential for workplace bullying and discrimination is shifting in parallel.
 And with most incidents going unreported, the solution for some victims is simply to leave their job.